What Are Billable Hours: Tracking Guide + Free Calculator

 Lucija Bakić

-What Exactly Are Billable Hours?
+What Are Billable Hours?

 Agencies in other industries will more likely target other metrics of success, such as the utilization rate (or billability), which shows the percentage between non-billable and billable hours.
 To put it plainly, it’s an indicator of your overall productivity.